Our Recommended

 Bulk Fermentation

-- 1After your last fold, cover the bowl tightly and leave at room temperature overnight.
+- 1After your last fold, cover the bowl with a wet towel and leave at room temperature overnight.

 - 2The dough should roughly double in size, become airy with bubbles on top, and jiggle slightly when shaken.